GuipengLi/Protein-design-framework/README.md

 Protein design framework
 ========================

 This repository present the protein design framework described in the [paper](https://www.biorxiv.org/content/10.1101/2024.04.28.591233v2.full).
+The fixed-backbone protein sequence design model (PSdesign) were built based on [AlphaDesign](https://arxiv.org/abs/2202.01079).
+We also fine-tuned the [ESM2](https://github.com/facebookresearch/esm) model to get a specialized version, ESM2_TadA.
 These codes are only available for non-commercial usage.

 Requirements